United States Service Flags

-Rarely seen since World War II, family members of United States Military members are displaying United States Service Flags again to honor family members who are members of the United States Military, during the "War on Terrorism."
+Family members of United States Military members are displaying United States Service Flags again, something rarely seen since World War II, to honor family members who are members of the United States Military, during the "War on Terrorism."

 The Service Flag was first (unofficially) used during World War I. The flag is white with a red border and one or more blue stars in the center: one star for each family member serving in the military during times of war or hostility.
 If a service member dies, the blue star is covered by a gold star.